luca-arts/AudioMocapExperiments/README.md

 track hands, send pos over midi, spatialize stuff

 #### trackColorDepth.ipynb
-tracjks region of interest with depth info
+tracks region of interest with depth info

 ### scripts
 in the scripts folder, only one asset is present at the time.